Effect of control procedures on the evolution of entanglement in open quantum systems: Dynamic decoupling and the effect on ESD

 where

-Here $H^I$ describes the BC, $b$ represents the impurity charge in the localized level $\epsilon_c$, $c_k$ the electron in the band with energy $\epsilon_k$, and $H_Q$ is as in Eq. (\ref{Josephson}).
+Here $H^I$ describes the BC Hamiltonian, $b$ represents the impurity charge in the localized level $\epsilon_c$, $c_k$ the electron in the band with energy $\epsilon_k$, and $H_Q$ is as in Eq. (\ref{Josephson}).
 The impurity electron may tunnel to the band with amplitude $T_k$.
 The BC produces an extra bias $v$ for the qubit via the coupling term $(v/2) b^{\dagger}b\sigma_z$.
-An important scale is the switching rate $\gamma = 2\pi \rho(\epsilon_c)|T|^2$, where $\rho(\epsilon_c)$ is the density of states of the band and it is assumed that we are working in the the relaxation regime of the BC where the tunneling rate to each fermionic band is approximately equal.
+An important scale is the switching rate $\gamma = 2\pi \rho(\epsilon_c)|T|^2$, where $\rho(\epsilon_c)$ is the density of states of the band.
+It is assumed that we are working in the the relaxation regime of the BC where the tunneling rate to all fermionic bands are approximately same, hence $T_k$ gets replaced by $T$, above.
 The fraction $v/\gamma$ determines whether the operational regime of the qubit is weak ($v/\gamma \ll 1$) or strong ($v/\gamma > 1$).
 Studying the single BC case is important, since it has been shown \cite{Paladino02} that the effect of multiple BCs can be trivially extended from that of a single BC.
 For multiple strongly coupled BCs producing $1/f$ noise, the effect of a large number of slow fluctuators is minimal and pronounced features of discrete dynamics such as saturation and transient behavior are seen.
-There are two special operational points for the qubit (\ref{Josephson}): (a) $\epsilon = 0$, corresponding to charge degeneracy and (b) $E_j = 0$, for the case of pure dephasing \cite{Bergli06,Abel08}, where tunneling can be neglected.
+There are two special operational points for the qubit related to Eq. (\ref{Josephson}): (a) $\epsilon = 0$, corresponding to charge degeneracy and (b) $E_j = 0$, for the case of pure dephasing \cite{Bergli06,Abel08}, where tunneling can be neglected.
 We will consider this case later in detail and make a comparison of ESD, for the case of pure dephasing, between the harmonic oscillator and $1/f$ baths.

-In order to study the effect of the BC on the dynamics of the qubit, the general procedure is to calculate the unitary evolution of the entire system plus bath and trace out the bath degree of freedom, i.e, $\rho_Q(t) = {\rm tr_E}\{W(t)\}$, $W(t)$ being the the full density matrix.
+The general procedure for studying the effect of the BC on the dynamics of the qubit is to calculate the unitary evolution of the entire system plus bath and then trace out the bath degree of freedom.
+Thus, $\rho_Q(t) = {\rm tr_E}\{W(t)\}$, $W(t)$ being the the full density matrix.
 In the weak coupling limit a master equation for $\rho_Q(t)$ can be written \cite{cohen93}.
-The results in the standard weak coupling approach are obtained at lowest order in the coupling $v$, but it has been pointed out that higher orders are important for a $1/f$ noise \cite{Shnirman02,Paladino02}.
+The results in the standard weak coupling approach are obtained at lowest order in the coupling $v$, but it has been pointed out that higher orders are important for a $1/f$ noise \cite{Shnirman02,Makhlin01,Paladino02}.